pchiorean/Indentz/docs/README.md

 There's also some non-standard stuff that will confuse Excel et al.:

 - Blank lines and those starting with `#` (comments) are ignored;
-- The fields can be visually aligned with spaces that will be removed at processing (I edit TSVs in [VS Code](https://code.visualstudio.com) with [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv));
+- The fields can be visually aligned with spaces that will be removed at processing (I use [VS Code](https://code.visualstudio.com) and [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv));
 - A very long line can be broken into multiple lines with a backslash (`\`) added at the end of each segment.

 </details>